vesterli/fulcrum-wb/README.md

 By Sten Vesterli <sten@vesterli.com> for use in Roskilde Flyveklub.

+v0.8 20 Dec 2020 Labeled in kg and m for European use

 This is a Dec 2020 fork from TippingPoint (http://tippingpoint.sourceforge.net) by Caleb Newville <caleb@inetwiz.com>.
 Most of the functionality is from that project.

 # Original readme.txt from TippingPoint